psanse/BitGraph/src/bitscan/README.md

 The library currently offers a variety of types for handling bitsets, the most relevant ones being:

 - `bitarray`: main type for standard bitset manipulation.
-- `sparse_bitarray`: main type for large and massive sets with few elements.
+- `sparse_bitarray`: main type for large and massive bitsets with few elements.

 BITSCAN also offers a `bblock` namespace with many useful operations for 64-bit numbers.